 Board of Directors

-Nina Arbour.
-Community Relations and Volunteer Services Manager for Hospice of Petaluma, Memorial Hospice and North County Hospice.
+Nina Arbour Retired Community Relations and Volunteer Services Manager for Hospice of Petaluma, Memorial Hospice and North County Hospice.
 Thirty+ years’ experience working in the hospice field.
 Degrees in Psychology and Spanish and career experience working with developmentally challenged adults and children.
 Nina has trained thousands of people from the community to serve as hospice caregiver and bereavement volunteers.
-Annually she speaks to hundreds of groups and individuals about hospice philosophy, volunteerism and hospice services.
-Nina serves on the Steering Committee for My Care My Plan – Speak Up Sonoma County.
+Over the years Nina has presented to hundreds of groups and individuals about hospice philosophy, volunteerism and hospice services.
+Nina formerly served on the Steering Committee for My Care My Plan – Speak Up Sonoma County.

 Pam Campbell, MPA, Treasurer Strong advocate for the sustainability movement, palliative care and the elderly.
 Chief Executive Officer, Inquiring Systems, Inc. Long-standing member of Journey Project Coalition in its varied forms.
 Extensive experience working with skilled nursing facilities as a social worker and as administrator.

 Sara Katra, Secretary, was born in Panama and has extensive background as a family caregiver caring for parents now deceased.
 Sara joined the Board in Winter, 2010 and helped with translation work for the Latino Caregiver Training completed in April.
 She has Masters Degree in Bilingual Education-English and Spanish-and a background in teaching English as Second Language.

 Susan Keller M.A., M.L.I.S, was a founding member of the Community Network and has served as Executive Director/Principal Planner since its founding.